MEET THE TEAM

 Monica Walker Payne

-Contact Monica using the Contact Us form or firstname.lastname@example.org
+Contact Monica using the Contact Us Form or at email@example.com

 Monica is the Lead Evaluator of the Evaluation Team and supervises our data collection, data analysis, and continuous quality improvement efforts across the state of Pennsylvania.
 She is responsible for coordinating the National Evaluation as well as local data collection efforts for the PA System of Care Partnership, PA Healthy Transitions Partnership, the BHARP System of Care Project, and the Erie-Luzerne System of Care Initiative cooperative agreements.
 She is also the Evaluation Director of the Youth and Family Training Institute and is responsible for the outcomes, process, fidelity, and satisfaction data collection for PA counties implementing High Fidelity Wraparound.

-Contact Will using the Contact Us form or email@example.com
+Contact Will using the Contact Us Form or at firstname.lastname@example.org

 Will collaborates with the Youth and Family Training Institute on projects and outcome data, and is the Database Administrator for the Evaluation Team of the PA System of Care Partnership.
 He is responsible for protecting the integrity and confidentiality of data and information, including analyzing department activities and performing quality control checks on the database.

 Will began his career in research working on a study which followed families who had lost one of the parents to a sudden, unexpected death.
-On this project he both entered data and later conducted personal interviews with the study participants.
-Through this experience he discovered a passion for research that has led him to this current position.
+On this project, he both entered data and later conducted personal interviews with the study participants.
+Through this experience, he discovered a passion for research that has led him to his current position.
 He has become a proponent of High Fidelity Wraparound’s core principles and Theory of Change.
 The emphasis on individual values, family involvement, community supports, and self-empowerment align with his personal beliefs.

 Will graduated from the University of Pittsburgh in 2006 with a dual degree in Psychology and Philosophy.
 He is currently pursuing his Master's degree in Information Science.